Friend, are you traversing through a desert?

-So the verse you’re waiting for, the verse that will supply a beautiful watering hole in the desert days of motherhood is this:
+So the verse you’re waiting for, the verse that will supply a beautiful watering hole in the desert days of life is this:

 Picture that imagery for a moment.
 Rather than cracked, dusty, dead dirt—like when self-pity, frustration and exhaustion reign in our heart—an active, bubbling, crisp river of life is available to every believer.
 Scratch that, it isn’t simply available, Jesus says it is ready to flow from our redeemed hearts!

 Why did Christ say this?
-He makes this proclamation during the Feast of Booths, one of three “pilgrim feasts” ordained by God’s Law, in which Jewish people were to come before the Lord to rest, celebrate, and offer sacrifices to Him.
+He makes this proclamation during the Feast of Booths, one of three “pilgrim feasts” ordained by God’s Law, in which Jewish people were to come before the Lord to rest and celebrate God’s provision.

-A tradition had been added by the Jews, in which a priest would pour out water as a sacrifice, to demonstrate God’s blessing of rain upon their crops.
-Christ uses this occasion to explain that not only does He provide physical water that nourishes plants, but living water that saves eternal souls.
+A tradition had been added by the Jews, in which a priest would pour out water as a sacrifice, to demonstrate God’s blessing.
+Christ uses this occasion to explain that not only does He provide physical water that nourishes bodies, but living water that saves eternal souls.

 What exactly is that living water?
 Looking at other portions of Scripture, this water is said to be continuous—it will never run dry.
 It is restorative.
 It heals and comforts.
 It is pure and life-giving (John 4:14, Revelation 7:17, Revelation 22:1).

 This water is the Holy Spirit (John 3:5).
-If Christ is your Savior and Lord, the Holy Spirit is present and ready to refresh your mothering for God’s glory.
-He is ready to overflow truth, grace, and love into your home and the lives of your children, as you abide deeper in His waters.The Holy Spirit is present and able to refresh your mothering for God’s glory.
+If Christ is your Savior and Lord, the Holy Spirit is present and ready to refresh your work for God’s glory.
+He is ready to overflow truth, grace, and love into your heart, home, and the lives you touch, as you abide deeper in His waters.The Holy Spirit is present and ready to water your work that it may bloom God’s glory.
 Click To Tweet

 Wash your heart in prayer to Him.
 Hydrate yourself with His Word.
 Revive your faith through fellowship with other born-again women.

 Just before this in verse 37, “Jesus stood up and cried out, ‘If anyone thirsts, let him come to me and drink.'”
 Have you come and drunk from the Savior of the World?
-Remember, before He can empower you to live for Him, you must first be refreshed by His grace and truth.
+Remember, before He can empower you to live for Him, you must first be refreshed by His gospel.